We talk about sauce with all our passion and love.

 • It was created as a response to the popularity of French baguettes, offering a distinctively Italian take on a crusty, airy bread.

-• This results in a dough that is very wet and sticky, requiring a special technique known as “stretch and fold”.
+• This results in a dough that is very wet and sticky, requiring a special technique known as “stretch and fold” to develop gluten.

 • Pizza dough, in contrast, has a lower hydration formula and is typically mixed and kneaded in a more traditional manner.